schmelczer/great-ai/docs/how-to-guides/create-service.md

 ```

 ??? info "Why not simply use `@GreatAI?`"
     The purpose of [@GreatAI.create][great_ai.GreatAI.create] is simply to provide you with type-checking through MyPy, Pylance, and similar libraries.
-However, the overloading support for `__new__` is lacking in MyPy, thus, a static factory method is used instead.
+However, the overloading support for `__new__` is lacking in MyPy.
+Thus, a static factory method is used instead.

 ## With types

-Even though it's not required by GreatAI, [type annotating your codebase](https://realpython.com/python-type-checking/){ target=_blank } can save you from lots of trivial mistakes, that's why it's highly advised.
+Even though it's not required by GreatAI, [type annotating your codebase](https://realpython.com/python-type-checking/){ target=_blank } can save you from lots of trivial mistakes; that's why it's highly advised.
 Simply add the expected types to your function's signature.

 ```python title="type_safe_greeter.py"
 from great_ai import GreatAI